- Harvard Law School, J.D

 Ms. Baucus brings bipartisan federal campaign, political, grassroots, and nonprofit leadership experience to Perennial Strategy Group, having served as a volunteer for U.S. Senator Max Baucus’s (D-MT) reelection campaign, as an intern on Capitol Hill for Congressman John J. Duncan, Jr. (R-TN), as an intern on the local staff for U.S. Senator Fred Thompson (R-TN), and as a grassroots coordinator in Virginia with the Obama for America Campaign.
 Following the 2008 election, she helped to transition the DC for Obama organization into a service and advocacy organization, as a Co-Chair of the group’s Organizational Structure Committee.

 Ms. Baucus is actively involved in the DC and Montana philanthropic communities.
-She has served as a leader and fundraiser with a number of national and local nonprofit organizations that are dedicated to helping at-risk children and adolescents, reducing homelessness, supporting victims of human trafficking, fighting heart disease, providing access to the arts, celebrating Montana’s history, and cleaning up the National Mall.
+She has served as a leader and fundraiser with a number of national and local nonprofit organizations that are dedicated to helping at-risk children and adolescents, reducing homelessness, supporting victims of domestic violence and human trafficking, fighting heart disease, providing access to the arts, celebrating Montana’s history, and cleaning up the National Mall.
+She actively participates in Montana politics as well, helping an election observer, supporting civic organizations, and hosting fundraising events for Governor Steve Bullock, Forward Montana, and Carol’s List.

 Ms. Baucus received her B.A. in Political Science and Religious Studies from Emory University, where she graduated summa cum laude and was honored with a national Harry S. Truman Scholarship for leadership and public service in her junior year.
 She later earned her J.D. from Harvard Law School.
 Ms. Baucus was raised in Texas and Tennessee, and she lives with her husband Zeno and daughter Isabella in Billings, MT and Washington, DC.